Nitrolaunch/nitrolaunch/docs/plugins/development/format.md

 ## Files

 The plugin file format is pretty simple.
-Inside the plugins directory (`NITRO_DATA/plugins`), all you need is a **manifest** file, located either at `plugins/plugin_id.json` or `plugins/plugin_id/plugin.json`.
-The nested location allows you to bundle other assets along with your plugin easily, but both locations work exactly the same.
+Inside the plugins directory (`NITRO_DATA/plugins`), all you need is a **manifest** file inside a folder for your plugin, located at `plugins/plugin_id/plugin.json`.

 If your plugin needs to run an executable, you can bundle your executable in your plugin directory, or install it on the system.